 Feel free to make requests for features or improvements.
 Before you ask it though, this will still use the Pi Zero (or Zero W).
 A Pi3 will not fit without serious modification (although I’m trying my hardest to make this Pi3 Compatible for those of you that want to do the modifying), and a CM3 will take much, much more time for design (not ruling out the CM3 for something later on, but I’m holding out for something similar to the Zero but with a quad-core).
 This board does not use an ATmega for GPIO and analog input.
 This means that the USB port on the Zero stays available and that no USB hub is needed.

-- Improvement to charging using a switching regulator instead of a linear regulator to charge a battery.
-The benefit is far less heat output during charging, as well as faster and more efficient charging.
+- Far less heat output during charging, as well as faster and more efficient charging.

 - Instead of soldering to the pads on the underside of the Pi Zero (for USB and microSD), gold-plated contact spring pins will be used and the Pi will snap or screw into position.

 - Easier soldering of the GPIO pins.
 A header will be pre-soldered to the board, so only the Pi’s GPIO pins will need to be soldered.

 - This wasn’t possible in Version 3 because the LCD controller used all the available space.

 - Speaker wires will still probably need to be soldered.
 Didn’t want to do this, but the right connectors just don’t exist.